silverstee1/DB25CHEP-TAG/README.md

 # DB25CHEP-TAG
 Cheap DB25 Parallel Port JTAG Programmer for IDE-EXI, USB Gecko and other XC95XX CPLD projects

+Used on Xilinx Webpack ISE software suite to program the CPLD

 When using with Xilinx Impact under cable options choose Parallel cable 3

+A nice 6pin Clip makes it easier to program most CPLDs that have 2.54mm pin JTAG headers on the pcb boards

+I use this 6P clip https://www.aliexpress.us/item/3256805030490716.html

 # CHEP-TAG BOM